UniMath/agda-unimath/src/metric-spaces/functoriality-short-maps-cauchy-pseudocompletions-of-pseudometric-spaces.lagda.md

       preserves-neighborhoods-map-short-map-cauchy-pseudocompletion-Pseudometric-Space)
 ```

-### The action of short maps on Cauchy approximations preserves homotopies
+### The action on short maps of Cauchy pseudocompletions preserves homotopies

 ```agda
 module _